CEO Sachin Shivaram photo.

 The Key to Maintaining a Company for Five Generations

 What’s worked for Wisconsin Aluminum Foundry is financial prudence and building equity in the company.
-Secondly would be having a strategy to develop a niche in the marketplace, which is in urgent need in a short lead time for parts that may not run for many years or the situation is a one-off the customer needs.
+Second would be having a strategy to develop a niche in the marketplace, such as in the situation of urgent customer need of a part that may not run for many years or the situation is a one-off the customer needs.
 These projects are specifically around aluminum and bronze castings.
 Being distinctive has really been what has enabled the company to last and stand the test of time.

 Sachin’s Biggest Business Challenge